THE COMPANIES ACT 2006

 11. Quorum for Meetings of the Management Committee

-11.1 Subject to Article 11.2, the quorum for the transaction of business at a meeting of the Management Committee is any nine Eligible Directors.
+11.1 Subject to Article 11.2, the quorum for the transaction of business at a meeting of the Management Committee is any seven Eligible Directors.

 11.2 For the purposes of any meeting (or part of a meeting) held pursuant to Article 11 to authorise a Conflict, if there is only one Eligible Director in office other than the Interested Director(s) (defined in Article 11.1), the quorum for such meeting (or part of a meeting) shall be one Eligible Director.

 11.3 If the total number of directors in office for the time being is less than the quorum required, the directors must not take any decision other than a decision:

 11.3.2 to call a general meeting so as to enable the Members to appoint further directors.